pyxll/pyxll-jupyter/README.md

     notebook_dir = Documents
     timeout = 30
     qt = PySide2
+    disable_ribbon = 0

 If *use_workbook_dir* is set and the current workbook is saved then Jupyter will open in the same folder as the current workbook.

+If *disable_ribbon* is set then the ribbon button to start Jupyter will not be shown, however Jupyter may still be opened using the "OpenJupyterNotebook" macro.

 ### Qt